 Employment First services

-Employment First offers work-based learning activities such as education, employment and training services.
+Employment First offers work-based learning activities such as education, employment and training services, and work-based learning.
 When appropriate, some of these services may be combined for you to meet your monthly work requirement.
-The following services may be offered in your county:
+The following activities may be offered in your county:

-- Supportive services during your job search and after you find a job
+- Supportive payments during your initial case management appointment and after you find a job

 - GED preparation and testing